elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 ### Arithmetic and Logical instructions

 The table below lists all the ALU instructions in RV32I (the instructions that perform some operation on the input and stores the result in a register).
-These can be divided into "register to register" instructions where the input consists only of registers, and "immediate" instructions, where part of the input is a (small) constant that is embedded in the instruction's machine code.
-All "immediate" instructions end with the letter `i` (for immediate) or `u` for unsigned immediate.
+These can be divided into "register-register" instructions where the input consists only of registers, and "register-immediate" instructions, where part of the input is a (small) constant that is embedded in the instruction's machine code.
+All immediate instructions end with i (for immediate), except for a few that use u to indicate unsigned interpretation of the immediate value.

 | Instruction | Explanation |
 |-------------|-------------|